mailgun/godebug/README.md

 godebug
 -------

-A debugger for Go.
+A cross-platform debugger for Go.

-### How it works
+### How?

 `godebug` uses source code generation to instrument your program with debugging calls. [go tool cover](http://blog.golang.org/cover) takes a similar approach to code coverage.
-When you run `godebug`, it parses your program, instruments function calls, variable declarations, and statement lines, and outputs the resulting code somewhere (currently either stdout or in place over your original files).
-When you run this modified code, assuming you put a breakpoint somewhere, you can step through it and inspect variables.
-Coming later: evaluate arbitrary Go expressions and write to variables.
+When you run `godebug`, it parses your program, instruments function calls, variable declarations, and statement lines, and outputs the resulting code somewhere, and runs it.
+When this modified code runs, it stops at breakpoints and lets you step through the program and inspect variables.

 For more detail, see the [end of this README](#how-it-works-more-detail).